 what you will learn

-- Introduction to O&M and preventative and reactive maintenance plans and activities
+- Discuss preventative and reactive maintenance plans and activities.

-- Safety procedures and PPE requirements for O&M technicians
+- Summarize safety procedures and PPE requirements for O&M technicians.

-- Appropriate requirements for meters, tools, and other equipment used in O&M activities; safe practices for using digital multimeters
+- List appropriate requirements for meters, tools, and other equipment used in O&M activities.

-- Theory, procedures, and processes behind insulation resistance testing (‘Meggering’ or IRT), I-V curve tracing, infrared cameras and thermal imaging, and other tools of the trade
+- Define the theory, procedures, and processes behind insulation resistance testing, IV curve tracing, infrared cameras and thermal imaging, and other tools of the trade.

-- How to analyze test results to determine performance, compare baseline data, and pinpoint system issues
+- Analyze test results to determine performance, compare baseline data, and pinpoint system issues.

-- Typical inspection requirements for preventative maintenance inspections
+- Describe inspection requirements for preventative maintenance inspections.

-- Methods for locating and troubleshooting common PV array and system faults using appropriate methodologies and testing tools
+- Illustrate methods for locating and troubleshooting common PV array and system faults using appropriate methodologies and testing tools.

 Check out the SEI Podcast Series regarding this training topic: Tools and Techniques for Solar PV Operations and Maintenance.